TWHP

 The California Russian Fur Company came to life in June 1865, featuring, predictably, William Ralston and his influential friends: Darius Mills, his partner in the Bank of California; Sam Brannan, California's first millionaire; Louis Sloss, a principal in the West Coast fur business; and John Miller, Collector of the Port of San Francisco and a former Civil War general.

 The survey ships returned just as the capitalists learned the Hudson's Bay Company had renewed the lease after all, contrary to rumors that had given birth to their organization.
 Undeterred, Ralston resolved to outbid the English firm, but he was foiled again; the United States bought Alaska for itself, invalidating the lease arrangments.
-The deal concluded in mid-1867 for a price of $7.2 million, and fast became known as "Seward's Folly," in dubious recognition of the Secretary of State who initiated it.
+The deal concluded in mid-1867 for a price of $7.2 million, and fast became known as "Seward's Folly," in dubious recognition of the Secretary of State who

 The company dissolved, but Ralston tried again; he'd buy all the Alaska infrastructure of the fur industry--ships, docks, warehouses--and then make a play for the rights to go sealing.
 But erstwhile partner Louis Sloss joined his fellow German-Jewish fur merchants--they controlled much of the West Coast trade--in their own play for the industry, and Hutchinson, Kohl & Company bought the lot of it from the Russians for $350,000.